-- Schools should contact the local health protection team.
-This team will also contact schools directly if they become aware that someone who has tested positive for coronavirus (COVID-19) attended the school - as identified by NHS Test and Trace. - A template letter will be provided to schools, on the advice of the health protection team, to send to parents and staff if needed.
-Schools must not share the names or details of people with coronavirus (COVID-19) unless essential to protect others. - Schools should not request evidence of negative test results or other medical evidence before admitting children or welcoming them back after a period of self-isolation. - In the majority of cases, schools and parents will be in agreement that a child with symptoms should not attend school, given the potential risk to others. - In the event that a parent or guardian insists on a child attending school, schools can take the decision to refuse the child if in their reasonable judgement it is necessary to protect their pupils and staff from possible infection with coronavirus (COVID-19).
-Any such decision would need
+- aware that someone who has tested positive for coronavirus (COVID-19) attended the school as identified by NHS Test and Trace. - A template letter will be provided to schools, on the advice of the health protection team, to send to parents and staff if needed.
+Schools must not share the names or details of people with coronavirus (COVID-19) unless essential to protect others. - Schools should not request evidence of negative test results or other medical evidence before admitting children or welcoming them back after a period of selfisolation. - In the majority of cases, schools and parents will be in agreement that a child with symptoms should not attend school, given the potential risk to others. - In the event that a parent or guardian insists on a child attending school, schools can take the decision to refuse the child if in their reasonable judgement it is necessary to protect their pupils and staff from possible infection with coronavirus (COVID-19).
+Any such decision would need to be carefully considered in light of all the circumstances and the current public health advice. - Further guidance is available on testing and tracing for coronavirus (COVID-19).